Choosing and Preparing a Shed Site

 We normally deliver your fully-assembled shed right to your site, using our delivery trailer and a mechanized shed-mover with wheels.
 We place the shed on your prepared location, then level it and block as needed before we leave.

-If there is no access path big enough to bring in a fully-assembled shed, we can do an on-site build, which typically takes one full day, and adds 7.5% to the cost of your shed.
-Certain sheds with features requiring longer build times (such as the California, the Chalet, and the Cottage) will likely incur additional onsite fees.
+If there is no access path big enough to bring in a fully-assembled shed, we can do an on-site build, which typically takes one full day, and adds 10% to the cost of your shed.
+Certain sheds with features requiring longer build times (such as the California, the Chalet, and the Cottage) may incur additional onsite fees.
 Your responsibility to meet code requirements and prepare your shed location remains the same.